christopherdurr/booknotes/blackswan.md

 In a way, projecting allows us to cheat evolution: it now takes place in our head, as a series of projections and counterfactual scenarios.

+## Chapter 12

+No philosophy could be effective unless it took into account our deeply ingrained imperfections, the limitations of our rationality, the flaws that make us human.

+When we think of tomorrow, we just project it as another yesterday.

+We laugh at others and we don't realize that someone will be just as justified in laughing at us on some not too remote day

+We do not learn recursively from past experiences.
+We have evidence of a mental block and distortions in the way we fail to learn from our past errors in projecting the future of our affective states.

+Our problem is not just that we do not know the future, we do not know much of the past either.

+A true random system is in fact random and does not have predictable properties.
+A chaotic system has entirely predictable properties, but they are hard to know.

+Learn to read history, get all the knowledge you can, do not frown on the anecdote, but do not draw any causal links, do not try to reverse engineer too much